agile-exchange/Shareversity/README.md

   On 11/2, we conducted two Sprint planning sessions.
 Recording [here](https://drive.google.com/file/d/13kw4y9fAhlVQsMOTDn156jIUig8FHvQy/view?usp=share_link) for part 1 and [here](https://drive.google.com/file/d/13eYqNkZNe72fZYouQyn-UL98IFpg7nPa/view?usp=share_link) for part 2.

+ Sprint forecast: 61 User Story Points

- Rationale for Sprint forecast: We forecast that could complete 61 story points for our first sprint.
+  Rationale for Sprint forecast: We forecast that could complete 61 story points for our first sprint based on the team's capacity (3 developers, a product owner and scrum master).
 This number seemed like a reasonable estimate since the stories we chose are related to one another and because it represents roughly 1/3 of the total story points estimated for all the features to accomplish our near vision for our product in the three sprints available.

 Only Developers participated in moving stories from the product backlog into the sprint backlog.